Queen Mathilde of Belgium: Early life and family

+Mathilde grew up in the Château de Losange in Villers-la-Bonne-Eau.
+At the age of 17, she lived with her three sisters in an apartment at Boulevard Auguste Reyers, Schaarbeek.

 Education and career

-Mathilde attended primary school in Bastogne and then attended secondary school at the Institut de la Vierge Fidèle in Brussels where she studied modern languages.
+Mathilde attended primary school in Bastogne and then attended secondary school at the Institut de la Vierge Fidèle in Brussels.
+At the age of 18, Mathilde did voluntary work in the slums of Cairo for six weeks.
 From 1991 until 1994, Mathilde attended the Institut Libre Marie Haps in Brussels, where she studied speech therapy and graduated magna cum laude.
 She worked as a speech therapist in her own practice in Brussels from 1995 to 1999.
-She also worked part-time at a primary school.
-She also studied psychology at the Université catholique de Louvain and earned a master's degree in psychology in 2002 with honours (cum laude).
+She also worked in several Brussels schools.
+She earned a master's degree in psychology at the Université catholique de Louvain in 2002 with honours (cum laude).
+Mathilde became the first member of the Belgian royal family with a Belgian university degree.
+She also took a ten-day leadership course at Harvard University in 2011.

 Mathilde speaks French, Dutch, English and Italian.
 She is also able to speak basic Spanish.
-Her mother, who has lived most of her life outside Poland, did not teach her Polish, thinking that it would not be necessary.
+Her mother, a member of the Polish aristocratic Komorowski family but who has lived most of her life outside Poland, did not teach her Polish, thinking that it would not be necessary.
 Therefore, she knows only a few words of Polish.

 Marriage and children

+Jonkvrouw Mathilde d'Udekem d'Acoz met Prince Philippe, Duke of Brabant while playing tennis in 1996.
+In September 1999, the Belgian Royal Court announced the engagement of Prince Philippe to Mathilde.
+Mathilde was presented to the press and public at the Castle of Laeken on 13 September 1999.
 The announcement of Mathilde's engagement to the Belgian heir-apparent Prince Philippe came as a surprise to the country.
 Mathilde married Philippe on 4 December 1999 in Brussels, civilly at the Brussels Town Hall and religiously at the Cathedral of St. Michael and St. Gudula.
 Mathilde's bridal gown was designed by Édouard Vermeulen.
 She was made Duchess of Brabant and a Princess of Belgium on 8 November 1999 (published on 13 November 1999 and effective from 4 December 1999).
+The couple reportedly spent their honeymoon in the Maldives and India.

+Upon her marriage to Prince Philippe in 1999, King Albert II of Belgium elevated the d'Udekem d'Acoz family from the baronial to the comital rank, hereditary in the male lineage.